RichardCoppin/Multilevel-of-detail-graph/README.md

 ### Conduit
 A conduit represents the 'logical' connection between two `groups`.
-When a conduit is connected to a group which is within another (super) group, and that super-group is connected via a (super) conduit to another super-group, then the conduits will route through the super conduit, and any adges will route through those.
+When a conduit is connected to a group which is within another (super) group, and that super-group is connected via a (super) conduit to another super-group, then the conduits will route through the super conduit, and any edges will route through those.

 ### Knot (possible)